omeryilldirim/Parallax-Website/README.md

 ### At the end of the project, following topics are to be covered;

-- HTML
+- HTML-CSS Responsive Design

-- List Properties

-- Overflow Property-Display Property-The float Property-Opacity / Transparency-Units in CSS

-- CSS Setting height and width-CSS Outline-CSS Combinators
+- CSS Media Query, CSS Outline, CSS Combinators, Display Property

 - improved coding skills within HTML & CSS